-NCS MULTISTAGE HOLDINGS, INC. 19350 STATE HIGHWAY 249, SUITE 600 HOUSTON, TX 77070 Investor Address Line 1 Investor Address Line 2 Investor Address Line 3 Investor Address Line 4 Investor Address Line 5 9 John Sample 1234 ANYWHERE STREET ANY CITY, ON A1A 1A1 ladadaladadadadadadadadadadadad
+NCS MULTISTAGE HOLDINGS, INC. 19350 STATE HIGHWAY 249, SUITE 600 HOUSTON, TX 77070

-VOTE BY INTERNET - www.proxyvote.com Use the Internet to transmit your voting instructions and for electronic delivery of information.
+VOTE BY INTERNET - www.proxyvote.com or scan the QR Barcode above Use the Internet to transmit your voting instructions and for electronic delivery of information.
 Vote by 11:59 P.M.
-ET on June 10, 2020.
+ET on May 24, 2023.
 Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.